Chapter 1 - The Wedding Night

 “My, my, I married well!”
 Raena chuckled as they passed another fountain that was as big as her apartment back in the real world.
 The waters reflected the moonlight, disturbed only by the light breeze that rippled through the air.

-“Yes, the prince has been very well off ever since the end of the war.
+“Yes, His Highness has been very well off ever since the end of the war.
 The Emperor bestowed on him many gifts and lands for the role he played in the Empire’s victory,” Kara explained, looking around.
 Raena knew that already, she knew more than Kara could ever imagine, but she just nodded.
 She had already used her luck when her new friend agreed to work with her.
 She didn’t want to push it.
 “But since you’re only the second wife, you’ll get a fixed monthly allowance.
 The first wife takes care of the harem and the household expenses.”

 “Meaning she controls the money,” Raena said, and Kara nodded.
 “Doesn’t matter!
-We’ll manage somehow until our business takes up.
+We’ll manage until our business takes up.
 I’ll figure out a way to get more money from my sister-wife too.”

 “You’re quite optimistic for someone in your position.
 Didn’t you say the world you came from favors monogamy?” she asked.